 Examining the Strands Under a Microscope

-Substances can penetrate the hair fiber through two main methods: transcellular and intercellular diffusion.
-Transcellular diffusion occurs when substances permeate through the cuticle cells, while intercellular diffusion involves passing through the spaces between the cuticle cells.
-Both methods can impact the hair’s health and integrity.
+There are two major ways that substances can get into hair fibers: transcellular diffusion and intercellular diffusion.
+Transcellular diffusion is when substances move through the cuticle cells, and intercellular diffusion is when substances move through the areas between the cuticle cells.
+Both of these ways can damage the hair’s health and structure.

-Cross-linking refers to the bonds between proteins in the hair shaft.
-Bleaching treatments can affect the cross-link density, making the hair more porous and prone to damage.
+When you cross-link proteins in the hair shaft, you make new links between them.
+Bleaching can change the cross-link density, which makes the hair more fragile and easy to damage.

 Testing the Elasticity and Porosity of Your Hair